Cleanups To Date

 • Join Coastal Watershed Council!

-• River Health Day (July 12 @ 10:00 am - 12:00 pm)
+• Coastal Watershed Council River Health Day @ San Lorenzo River (November 8 @ 10:00 am - 12:00 pm)

-Generally, we will meet on the east riverbank between the Laurel Street bridge and the Branciforte Creek pedestrian bridge.
-Sometimes we will meet near Mike Fox Skate Park.
+Plant and maintain native seedlings along the banks of the San Lorenzo River to increase biodiversity and revitalize the river ecosystem.
+Generally, we meet on the east riverbank between the Laurel Street bridge and the Branciforte Creek pedestrian bridge.
+Sometimes we meet near Mike Fox Skate Park.
 Free parking is available in the CWC parking lot at 107 Dakota Ave.
 Paid parking is also available on Dakota Avenue or across the river in downtown Santa Cruz.
 The closest parking garage is at 601 Front Street.
-Please RSVP below to receive up-to-date location information.
-Call (831) 464 9200 x104, or email CWC River Ecologist Kaiya Giuliano-Monroy with any questions before the event.
-RSVP for this and other River Health Day events!
+RSVP to receive up-to-date location information.

 Cleanups Accomplished